back to main Enneagram Page

 Reinforce & demonstrate self-image through doing good things

-Relate to others primarily by responsible, principled
+Relate to others primarily by being responsible and principled

 I have a mission in life; I’m not here to fool around